A created oyster bed at the federation's preserve along Hoop Pole Creek in Carteret County.

 Restoring Oysters and Water Quality

-Recognizing the full range of benefits provided by oysters, the N.C Division of Marine Fisheries has been working since the 1950’s to regulate the harvest and enhance reef habitat.
-To create reefs, the division annually deposits tens of thousands of bushels of oyster shell, marine limestone, clam shell – called cultch” -- in shellfish waters from the Shallotte River to the Pamlico Sound.
-The division enhances oyster habitat in harvest areas by spreading cultch, which is colonized by oyster larvae that attach to the cultch and grow to 3-inch harvest size in 18-24 months.
+Recognizing the full range of benefits provided by oysters, the N.C Division of Marine Fisheries has worked since the 1950s to regulate the oyster harvest and enhance reef habitat.
+To create reefs, the division annually deposits tens of thousands of bushels of oyster shell, marine limestone, clam shell – called “cultch” -- in shellfish waters from the Shallotte River to the Pamlico Sound.
+The division enhances oyster habitat in harvest areas by spreading cultch, which is colonized by oyster larvae (called the uninspiring name ‘spat’) that attach to the cultch and grow to three-inch harvest size in 18-24 months.